20 Best Shows on Amazon Prime – January 2017

-Amazon Prime is taking the fight to Netflix in a big way and is investing massively in its on demand TV and movie portfolio.
-That means we, the viewers get an amazing selection of top quality watching for not a lot of cash.
-If you’re a Prime member, what are the 20 best shows on Amazon Prime this fall?
-Read on to find out!
+Amazon Prime is taking the fight to Netflix in a big way by investing massively in its on-demand TV and movie portfolio.
+That means viewers get an amazing selection of top quality watching for not a lot of cash.
+If you’re a Prime member, read on to find out about the 20 best shows on Amazon Prime this winter!

 In no particular order:

 Political satire is a bit hit and miss, but Alpha House is definitely a hit.
 Starring John Goodman as a senator and a good supporting cast as his housemates, this is a comedic look at how people behave if left alone too long.

 The Americans features two KGB agents trying to pass as Americans during the Reagan era.
 It is silly at times but still compelling watching, showing some of humanity’s highlights and lowlights quite unflinchingly.